Graduate Student Funding

 The Graduate School website provides essential information about financial assistance for current graduate students, including student loans, fellowships, and grants.

-Funding is limited with awards typically limited to $300 for domestic travel and $500 for international travel.
+The range for travel awards is up to $300 for domestic travel and $500 for international travel.
 View a complete list of allowable travel-related expenses.

 Eligibility and Funding Cycles

 Students must submit an application prior to the conference start date.
 No application will be accepted for travel that has already occurred.
-Students are eligible for one award during the academic year.
+Students are eligible for one award during the four funding cycles of the academic year as listed below:

 October 1 by 4:00 p.m. (for travel that will occur between October 1-November 30)